3‑D Secure authentication

 General information

-3‑D Secure (Three-Domain Secure) customer authentication is aimed to increase secure processing of online card payments.
-This authentication procedure can be carried out in a variety of ways: the customer may be required to provide a one-time PIN (OTP) code to confirm their identity, the customer's fingerprint may be verified on their device, or the customer's involvement may be bypassed altogether based on the payment and customer data.
-The choice of the authentication mechanism is decided on a case-by-case basis.
+3‑D Secure (Three-Domain Secure) customer authentication is aimed at preventing fraud in processing of online card payments.
+This authentication procedure can be carried out in a variety of ways: the customer may be required to provide a one-time PIN (OTP) code, the customer's identity may be verified via facial recognition, the customer's fingerprint may be verified on their device, or the customer's involvement may be bypassed altogether based on the payment, device, and customer data.
+The choice of the authentication mechanism is decided on a case-by-case basis by the issuer.

 3‑D Secure involves the interaction of three domains:

-- Acquirer domain: in the context of the ecommpay payment platform interoperability, it includes the merchant's web service, the payment platform and its 3DS Server (or the Merchant Plug-In (MPI) Server), as well as the provider if it is involved in the authentication process.
+- Acquirer domain: in the context of the Ecommpay payment platform interoperability, it includes the merchant's web service, the payment platform, and its 3DS Server.

-- Interoperability domain: it includes the Directory Servers (DS) of global card schemes.
+- Interoperability domain: it includes the Directory Servers (DS) of global card networks.

-- Issuer domain: it includes the issuer's Access Control Servers (ACS) and, consequently, the authentication page.
+- Issuer domain: it includes the issuer's Access Control Servers (ACS) and the authentication page (ACS page).

 The domains exchange messages that are required to authenticate the customer.
-These messages include the request to determine whether a certain cardholder can be authenticated (Verifying Enrolment Request, VEReq) and the corresponding response (Verifying Enrolment Response, VERes) as well as the customer authentication request (Challenge Request, CReq, or Payer Authentication Request, PAReq) and the response containing the authentication result (Challenge Response, CRes, or Payer Authentication Response, PARes).
+These messages include the authentication request (Authentication Request Message, AReq) and the corresponding response (Authentication Response Message, ARes) as well as the customer authentication request (Challenge Request, CReq) and the response containing the authentication result information (Challenge Response, CRes).

-Note that the information about the possibility of customer authentication and the protocol version is stored on the Access Control Server, and therefore this information can be obtained only after a payment request has been sent.
+Note that the information about the possibility of cardholder authentication is stored on the Access Control Server, and this information can be obtained only after a request to process a card payment has been sent.
 Moreover, the web service and the payment platform do not have control over customer actions on the authentication page; they can only receive the authentication result.

 3‑D Secure authentication flows